- Hyper-V lets you create virtual machines in a unique environment without affecting your primary workspace.

 - If the option is grayed out, you don’t have any older drivers to roll back to.

 - Press Win + I to open Settings.

 - From the left side, select Windows Update, then click on Update history on the right.

 - Choose the latest update that you installed and hit the Uninstall button.

 If the problem started after you installed a new Windows update, then chances are there are some bugs in the latest Windows update version that is causing the issue.

-In such a case, we would suggest you roll back to the previous version of Windows update by uninstalling the latest one following the above steps.
+In such a case, we suggest you roll back to the previous version of the Windows update by uninstalling the latest one following the above steps.

-Also, you can try system restore and bring back your PC to a state where everything was working fine.
+Also, you can try system restore and bring back your PC to a state where everything is working fine.
 There are chances that a third-party program might have messed up the system settings.

-SFC Scan and DISM commands are always helpful in fixing system-related errors as they fix missing or corrupt files that may be causing the problem.
+SFC Scan and DISM commands are always helpful in fixing system-related errors as they select missing or corrupt files that may be causing the problem.

 If nothing helps, then you can go for resetting your PC.
-This will help fix the corrupt or missing system files because of which you are facing Hyper-V audio not working issues.
+This will help fix the corrupt or missing system files because you face Hyper-V audio issues.